AdinotAadi/PythonGUIFileEncryptorAndDecryptor/README.md

 print(a)

-And copy the returned value and paste it in the program in the line stating: salt=b'salt', replace "b'salt'" with the copied value.
+# Copy the returned value and paste it in the program in the line stating: salt=b'salt', replace "b'salt'" with the copied value.